Ise Shrine: Pilgrimage at Ise

-The pilgrimage to the Ise shrine, also known as Sangū, gained immense popularity during the Edo Period, where hundreds of thousands of pilgrims would travel there every year.
-The growth was exponential, 5 million pilgrims visiting the shrine in the year 1830 alone.
+The pilgrimage to the Ise shrine, also known as Sangū, gained immense popularity during the Edo Period; hundreds of thousands of pilgrims would travel there every year.
+The growth was exceptional, 5 million pilgrims visiting the shrine in the year 1830 alone.
 By the late 19th century, tourists from abroad began to visit and document Ise.
 The popularity of making a trip to Ise resulted in vast networks and groups of travelers, which ultimately led to businesses working to benefit from this influx of interest for the shrine.
 Travel guidebooks were made to aid travelers in their navigation, as well to let them know of specific important places to visit while at Ise.
 They also included woodblock prints of the shrine that were very appealing to those who had made the long trek to the shrine.
 Additionally, people wanted souvenirs, which resulted in a variety of vendors at Ise selling general goods and specialty items.
 There were also various post stations which had specific gifts, many of which were woodblock prints.
 The pilgrimage had multiple purposes and appeals.
 It was seen as a purification process, and by visiting Ise, pilgrims were purified and aided in receiving a good afterlife.
 It also was seen as a vacation, the journey to the shrine itself being almost as important as actually getting there.
 In the 21st century, Ise is still an important destination both to foreign tourists and especially to the Japanese community; 9 million Japanese tourists visited the shrine in 2013.